KNowledgeOnWebScale/dataflow-visualization/README.md

 - Use the `vgroup` attribute
     - See example 5 for a clear example.
 With `vgroup`, you can group nodes and automatically align them vertically.
 It is recommended to set the `position` of one node.
 All the other nodes are being placed below that node.
 Notice that the nodes is a list of JSON objects.
-The first node which position does not equal `{x: 0, y:0}` is used as a reference.
+The first node whose position does not equal `{x: 0, y:0}` is used as a reference.
 All the `x` values are the value of the `x` of the reference node.
-The `y` values are adapted so that all nodes of the `vgroup` are being placed vertically.
+The `y` values are adapted so that all nodes of the `vgroup` are placed vertically.
 So if there are two or more nodes with a location not equal to `{x: 0, y:0}`, only the location of the first node of the array is kept.
 All the other locations are being overridden.
 - Use the `hgroup` attribute